 If an agency is prevented from complying with an applicable mandatory standard due to circumstances beyond its control, such as labor contracts, court decrees, it may ask the Commission to waive the obligation to comply.
 The agency must make the request in writing during the self-assessment phase.
+If the Executive Director accepts the request, the agency is given conditional approval.
 Assessors will verify waiver conditions during the assessment and complete the form.
 The Commission will make a final determination during the agency's review.